 The Private Hosting infrastructure is generally available now.
-You can download it from here.
+You can download it here.

 The wait is almost over!
 We are rolling out the Beta version of Serverless360 for Private Hosting infrastructure.
 Beginning with just a few features, we plan to complete the global roll out in the coming weeks.